trackmania-rl/tmrl/readme/tuto_library.md

 ## Environment
 In RL, a task is often called an "environment".

-`tmrl` is meant for asynchronous remote training of real-time applications such as robots.
+`tmrl` is particularly fit for asynchronous remote training of real-time applications such as robots.
-Thus, we use [Real-Time Gym](https://github.com/yannbouteiller/rtgym) (`rtgym`) to wrap our robots and video games into a Gym environment.
+We use [Real-Time Gym](https://github.com/yannbouteiller/rtgym) (`rtgym`) to wrap our robots and video games into Gymnasium environments.
-You can also probably use other environments as long as they are registered as Gymnasium environments and have a relevant substitute for the `default_action` attribute.
+But you can use an environment of your choice, as long as it is registered as a Gymnasium environment.

-To build your own environment (e.g., an environment for your own robot or video game), follow the [rtgym tutorial](https://github.com/yannbouteiller/rtgym#tutorial).
+To build your own real-time environment (e.g., an environment for your own robot or video game), you can follow the [rtgym tutorial](https://github.com/yannbouteiller/rtgym#tutorial).
 If you need inspiration, you can find our `rtgym` interfaces for TrackMania in [custom_gym_interfaces.py](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/custom/custom_gym_interfaces.py).

 For the sake of the `tmrl` tutorial, we will be using the dummy RC drone environment from the `rtgym` tutorial: